 As well, many free trade agreements contain provisions, like the ones found in the North American Free Trade Agreement's (NAFTA) Chapter 11, that emulate BITs by providing protection to Canadian foreign investors from arbitrary treatment by the countries in which they invest.
 Canada is party to four such agreements and nine more are at various stages of negotiation.

 Canada isn't the only country seeking protection for its investors.
 Between 1992 and 2001, the number of BITs worldwide grew from 500 to more than 2000 and then to about 2650 by 2010.

 BIT disputes are dealt with by way of international arbitration.
 The arbitration forum most often used to settle BIT disputes is the International Centre for the Settlement of Investment Disputes (ICSID), a division of the World Bank.
 Also popular is the International Court of Arbitration (ICA) of the International Chamber of Commerce, a private business organization.
-As well, both ICSID and ICA administer investor-state arbitrations under the United Nations Commission on International Trade Law (UNCITRTRAL) Rules or other dispute settlement processes.
+Both ICSID and ICA administer investor-state arbitrations under the United Nations Commission on International Trade Law (UNCITRAL) Rules or other dispute settlement processes.

 ICSID is the progeny of the 1966 ICSID Convention.
 The Convention creates a widely accepted international method to settle investor-state disputes.
 Signatories agree to abide by arbitral awards in such dispute.
 The awards cannot be appealed to or set aside by any country's courts and are subject to a limited review only by a second ICSID tribunal.
 One hundred and fifty-nine nations have signed the accord and 148 have ratified it.
 Canada signed the Convention in 2006 but did not ratify it until November 2013.
 It came into effect in Canada on December 31, 2013.